It’s no secret that trade shows are an invaluable tool for networking, branding, lead generation, product placement, and sales.

 If your primary presence was in-person, it’s time to shift your focus to online efforts.
 And that starts with a foundational investment in SEO and content strategy.
 In fact, 41% of manufacturers said they have a documented content strategy.

-What does a manufacturing content strategy include?
+What does a content strategy include?

-If you think your blog content can’t be sexy (even if your product is, well, boring) think again.
+If you think your blog content can’t be sexy (even if your product or service is, well, boring) think again.
 TriStar wrote a guide to plastic bearing failure that thousands of searchers look for every month.
 All it takes is a little research and a really great writer.

 We can wave our arms and shout about the benefits of our product all day.
 But the true value comes from social proof and word of mouth.
-The trust-building and credibility that comes with having your customers speak about your product for you is worth the investment.
+The trust-building and credibility that comes with having your customers speak about your product for you is worth the budget investment.

 Want to see how your website stacks up against the competition?
 Email yourself a copy of the full study here.